atellmer/dark/README.md

 - 🎉 Declarative
 - 🛸 Fast
 - 🏭 Has components and hooks
-- 🧶 Based on the Fiber concept
+- 🧶 Based on the Fiber architecture
 - ⚡️ Сan use without build tools
 - 🦾 Strongly typed
 - 🦄 Small size